Top Themes

 Therefore it is most likely, that artificial light at night (light pollution) interferes with several physiological processes.

 Perch and roach are two of the most common species in German freshwaters and very have different life histories.
 The perch is a diurnal predator and the roach is a planctivorous fish that can utilize even low light intensities in the dawn.
-Using these two fish species, we want to examine the influence of different nocturnal light levels on hormones that underlie a day-night-rhythm (e.g. melatonin) or a seasonal rhythm (reproductive hormones).
-After controlled experiments in the lab we will underline our results with field experiments.
+Using these two fish species, we examined the influence of different nocturnal light levels on hormones that underlie a day-night-rhythm (e.g. melatonin) or a seasonal rhythm (reproductive hormones).
+After controlled experiments in the lab the results were verified in field experiments.

 Scientist is Anika Brüning